How Flow Isolation May Set the Mass Scale for Super-Earth Planets: Methods

 This is similar in scale to the thermal mass, an often cited scale at which a growing planet is able to open a gap in the gas disk (\citealt{lin_gap}).
-At the thermal mass, $R_H \sim R_B \sim H$, though the exact form of the expression for the thermal mass depends on which of these two length scales are set equal.
-For the purposes of this work we define the thermal mass as the scale at which $R_B = R_H$, in which case the thermal mass is given by Equation \eqref{eq:M_th}.
-Note that this differs by a factor of $3^{3/2}$ from the scale where $R_H = H$, which is commonly quoted as the ``thermal mass".
+At the thermal mass, $R_\mathrm{H} \sim R_\mathrm{B} \sim H$, though the exact form of the expression for the thermal mass depends on which of these two length scales are set equal.
+For the purposes of this work we define the thermal mass as the scale at which $R_\mathrm{B} = H$, in which case the thermal mass is given by

+Note that while we use this definition of thermal mass when expressing our results in terms of $M_\mathrm{p}/M_\mathrm{th}$, this definition of thermal mass makes no difference in the calculated value of the flow isolation mass, which is more fundamentally given by Equation \eqref{eq:m_flow_analy}.
+A different definition of the thermal mass would simply introduce additional prefactors into equations such as \eqref{eq:m_flow_th}.

 In terms of the thermal mass, we can write the full expression for the flow isolation mass as